WebReflection/common-js/README.md

 </html>
 ```

-Having a single top level script is all it takes to be able to load asynchronously any other file or module.
+Having a single script with `id="common-js"` is all it takes to be able to load asynchronously any other file or module.

 The main entry point `/js-browser/main.js` will resolve relative paths from `/js-browser/` folder.

-Its loaded modules will resolve their own paths from where they've been loaded, and so on.
+Its loaded modules will resolve their own imported paths from where they've been loaded, and so on.
-The same goes for NodeJS.
+The same goes for NodeJS, it's indeed same logic behind `require`.

 ```js
 // /js-browser/main.js loading /js-browser/test.js